dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 User also could store any private data in the runtime key, then use :term:`hook script` to check private data in the obfuscated scripts.

 If runtime key is stored in an outer file, any readable text in the header will be ignored.
-User can add comment at the header of runtime key file, the rest part are bytes data, only in the obfuscaed scripts they could be read.
+User can add comment at the header of runtime key file, the rest part are bytes data, only in the obfuscated scripts they could be read.

 .. _the differences of obfuscated scripts: